-After treatment can be a very confusing time—for the past couple months you’ve been working a rigorous drug and alcohol treatment plan at ABT.
-You have been helped in planning your days carefully and thoughtfully but now you are left to your own devises.
+After treatment can be a very confusing time—for the past couple of months, you’ve been working on a rigorous drug and alcohol treatment plan at ABT.
+You have been helped in planning your days carefully and thoughtfully, but now you are left to your own devices.
 What now?
 Think about the things that you need in your life to succeed.
-You have learned many techniques in treatment on how to cope with life on life’s terms outside of treatment, apply it!
+You have learned many techniques in treatment on how to cope with life on life’s terms outside of treatment.
+Apply it!

-You were taught relapse prevention skills on how to avoid and deal with triggers, how to manage your emotions without the use of drugs and alcohol, and how addiction is in fact a disease.
-You now know all of these great skills, but without someone there to help you plan your day, how are you going to maintain your sobriety?
-Take what you have learned, get to a 12-Step meeting and watch your life change before your eyes.
+You were taught relapse prevention skills on how to avoid and deal with triggers, how to manage your emotions without the use of drugs and alcohol, and how addiction is, in fact, a disease.
+You now know all of these great skills, but without someone there to help you plan your day, how will you maintain your sobriety?
+Take what you have learned, get to a 12-Step meeting, and watch your life change before your eyes.
 You will never find a place with more honesty, bravery, and support than in a 12-Step meeting.

 12-Step meetings will allow you to fellowship with others and meet great influences, provide you with an outlet other than drugs and alcohol when times get tough, and meetings will remind you that you are not fighting this fight alone.
 A meeting is a great place for all individuals who are recovering and have recovered.
-It is a comfortable place where you will listen to others share their experience, strength, and hope on how they have long lasting sobriety.
-Meetings are the best place to make new friends and most rewarding place you can be while trying to maintain your sobriety.
+It is a comfortable place where you will listen to others share their experience, strength, and hope on how they have long-lasting sobriety.
+Meetings are the best place to make new friends and the most rewarding place you can be while maintaining your sobriety.

 1. Influences & Getting Involved in the Sober Community

-Walking into a meeting for your first time will be intimidating; there are going to unfamiliar faces, multiple chairs to choose from, and people wanting to give you hugs.
+Walking into a meeting for the first time will be intimidating; there will be unfamiliar faces, multiple chairs to choose from, and people wanting to give you hugs.
 Instead of hiding under your hoodie- smile back, choose a chair next to another person of the same gender, introduce yourself, and as awkward as it may be the first time – hug back.
 Meetings aren’t just a place to maintain sobriety; they are a place to meet new healthy friends that are good influences, as well as your sponsor.
 A sponsor is someone who walks with you through the steps.

 2. Need an Outlet to Overcome Your Crisis

-12-Step meetings are a safe place with safe non-judgmental people.
-If you are feeling like picking up a drink or drug, instead of calling a dealer or a cab to the bar, call one of your new friends in recovery.
-They will gladly get you to your safe place with no judgement.
-Going to a meeting when you are in a fragile state of mind will help you because you are able to talk about what is going on in your head and others can relate and help the situation.
+12-Step meetings are a safe place with safe, non-judgmental people.
+If you feel like picking up a drink or drug, instead of calling a dealer or a cab to the bar, call one of your new friends in recovery.
+They will gladly get you to your safe place with no judgment.
+Going to a meeting when you are in a fragile state of mind will help you talk about what is going on in your head, and others can relate and help the situation.

-Sharing at a meeting will allow you to release some of your pent up stress and tension.
+Sharing at a meeting will allow you to release some of your pent-up stress and tension.
 It is not always possible or desirable to talk to your family about worries and concerns, especially if you feel like they won’t understand.
-A 12 Step meeting can be the ideal venue for you to unburden yourself; not only will sharing give you an outlet, it will show you that you are not alone.
+A 12 Step meeting can be the ideal venue for you to unburden yourself; not only will sharing give you an outlet, but it will also show you that you are not alone.

 3. You are Not Alone, so Hit Up a Meeting

-In active addiction it was easy for you to isolate yourself- this is a behavior that needs to be dropped in order to maintain sobriety.
+In active addiction, it was easy for you to isolate yourself- this is a behavior that needs to be dropped to maintain sobriety.
 Get uncomfortable and do something you normally wouldn’t do.
 There are people at meetings from all walks of life that you can relate to, which will inspire you to maintain your sobriety.
-You are going to meet people old and young who have anywhere from 24 hours of sobriety to 24 years.
+You will meet people old and young who have anywhere from 24 hours of sobriety to 24 years.

 4. Restores Faith When You Need it the Most